-Net worth is the value of the businesses or farms minus any debts owed against them.
+Net worth is the value of the businesses or farms minus (subtracting) any debts owed against them.
+If the total net value is negative or zero, enter 0 as the total net worth.

 Include

 - businesses (including a small or family-run business); and - income-producing farms that you own (including the fair market value of land, buildings, livestock, unharvested crops, and machinery actively used in investment farms, agricultural or commercial activities).